Västberga helicopter robbery: In popular culture

 Swedish public television broadcaster Sveriges Television released a six-part Swedish-language documentary film called Helikopterrånet.
 Netflix reportedly planned to release a movie based on the robbery with actor Jake Gyllenhaal as the star actor.

 After interviewing four of the jailed perpetrators, Swedish-born author Jonas Bonnier published a semi-fictional novel called Helikopterrånet.
+An eight-part miniseries, The Helicopter Heist, premiered on Netflix in 2024.

+The mission The Bureau Raid in Grand Theft Auto V (2013) by Rockstar Games involves the protagonists breaking into an agency building.
+In the roof entry approach, they fly a helicopter to the roof and enter through a glass pyramid skylight, an approach loosely based on the Västberga robbery.